kburchfiel/cpp_world_clock_2025/README.md

 ## Compilation instructions

 1. To compile the program, you can either use CMake (with the provided CMakeLists.txt file) or a compiler of your choice.
-(I have only tested the program out on Linux, but it should work on Windows and Mac as well--perhaps with a few tweaks.)
+As noted earlier, I was able to compile it on Linux and Windows, but not MacOS.

     (Note: the code expects the executable to be located in a /build subfolder and **not** the project's root folder!)